 If your asset is worth more than the limit of the exemption and you declare bankruptcy then you have two options:

-1) Surrender the asset and have your Trustee in Bankruptcy return the amount of the exemption to you in cash; or
+1) Surrender the asset and have your Licensed Insolvency Trustee return the amount of the exemption to you in cash; or

 2) Pay into your estate the amount by which your asset’s value exceeds the limit of the exemption.